flutter/flutter/specs/apis.md

     //     the values passed in on options
     //  6. register the new element

-    attribute ScriptElement? currentScript; // O(1) // returns the <script> element currently being executed if any, and if it's in this module; else null
+    readonly attribute ScriptElement? currentScript; // O(1) // returns the <script> element currently being executed if any, and if it's in this module; else null
   }

   class Module : AbstractModule {